ConorTansey/Matching-Engine-Simulator/README.md

 # Matching_Engine_Simulator

 This is a program that is used to read in the contents of a csv file containing market data about trades that have been made by you as well as other participants throughout a trading day and will calculate your profit as well as your short and long exposure once trading has stopped.
-The logic simulates a matching engine that is price, time priority and takes larger sized orders for orders with the same price.
+The logic simulates a matching engine that is price/time priority and prioritises larger sized orders at the same price.

 CSV is in the following format for each entry